And sometimes life breaks your heart.

 My mom and I spent the remainder of her vacation together, and she soon returned back home.
 Our apartment had never felt so empty.
 I had never cried so much.
 Sometimes I cried until I was sure my eyes would fall out of my head.
 Sometimes I couldn’t cry, and I just slept.
 There were days I didn’t get out of bed, and I would think back to you pulling the blinds and dragging me outside.

 This time I had my answers and this time it would be up to me to seek healthy closure and move on.

 This was the beginning of a journey that I would not take back, even considering the immense pain that was involved.
 I never wanted our relationship to end.
 But sometimes life breaks our hearts and how we respond is what makes us who we are.

 I soon began to love myself as if I were enough.
 The way I knew you loved me.
 Your battle with drugs had nothing to do with me, and I know this.
 I know you loved me more than you will ever be able to show me.
 And I hope you know that I loved you that much, too.
 I am most grateful for our time spent together, the beautiful memories I will always treasure.
 Many people who meet me see my positive outlook and sunshine smile and would assume I have never had hard times.
 I choose to live my life celebrating the good in spite of sadness.

 And I will fondly remember our young, out of control love, for the joy it brought to both of us.
-This journey brought me further along on the path of empowerment, and to an enduring friendship we both still enjoy, even if from a distance.
+This journey brought me further along on the path of empowerment.
 We have our souls in common and I am at peace knowing that we loved each other the best we could for the time we shared.
 We are now able to close a chapter and begin anew as you champion sobriety and I a new life in LA; we both champion for self-love.
 We are better able to love ourselves independently because of how we loved each other while we were together, and that is something to be truly grateful for.